Freeport council continues discussion on solar energy purchase

-FREEPORT — Town councilors Tuesday continued to discuss a power purchase agreement that would provide solar energy benefits to the town and Freeport Sewer District.
+FREEPORT — Town councilors continue to discuss a power-purchase agreement that would provide solar energy benefits to the town and Freeport Sewer District.

-Nick Sampson, the agreement manager for ReVision Energy, a Portland solar energy company that is proposing to build and lease a solar farm to Freeport, told councilors the project will be more financially beneficial to investors now than it will be a few months down the line.
+Nick Sampson, the agreement manager for ReVision Energy, a Portland solar energy company that is proposing to build and lease a solar farm to Freeport, told councilors last Tuesday that the project will be more financially beneficial to investors now than it will be a few months down the line.

-“There is a 30% tax credit that is available for solar projects that is good through 2019,” Sampson said.
+“There is a 30 percent tax credit that is available for solar projects that is good through 2019,” Sampson said.
 After 2019, the tax credit shrinks, he said.

 At the Town Council’s June 18 meeting, Councilor John Egan said the arrangement follows a third-party ownership model, which allows an investor to take advantage of federal income tax benefits that municipalities cannot access.